ODIN: Clustering Properties of Ly$\alpha$ Blobs at $z$ $\sim$ 2.4 and 3.1

 The new field-to-field variance measurement corresponds well to the lower end of the estimates in \citet[][Table~7]{Yang10}, where $\sigma_v$, \hof, and $M_{\rm min}$ are 0.76, 0.125, and $5.3 \times 10^{12}$\,\msun, respectively.
 These quantities are consistent with our results within the $1\sigma$ range: ($\sigma_{v,\mathrm{ODIN}}$, \hof, $M_{\rm h,min}$) = ($0.68 \pm 0.12$, $0.11^{+0.39}_{-0.08}$, $2.8^{+3.0}_{-1.8} \times 10^{12}\,M_\odot$).
 Therefore, we conclude that with the improved LAB statistics, the original \citet{Yang10} estimates can be revised slightly downward, bringing them into better agreement with our clustering analysis.

 Second, we compare our results with halo masses inferred from the stellar masses derived for the SSA22 LAB sample at $z\sim3.1$ \citep{Matsuda04}.
 The SSA22 LAB sample serves as an ideal comparison dataset because the properties of its members have been extensively characterized \citep[e.g.,][]{Uchimoto12, Kubo16, Kato18}.
-For instance, \citet{Umehata21} estimated that the brightest source, SSA22--LAB1, resides within a dark matter halo of $M_\mathrm{h}$ $\sim$ $10^{13}$\,\msun using SHMR.

-For a statistical comparison, we estimate the halo masses of the SSA22 LABs following the same methodology as in \citet{Umehata21} and references therein. \citet{Uchimoto12} conducted a deep near-infrared (NIR) survey and confirmed that 15 out of 20 LABs host one or more $K$-band–selected galaxies using photometric and spectroscopic redshifts.
+For a statistical comparison, we estimate the halo masses of the SSA22 LABs following the same methodology as in \citet{Umehata21} and references therein.
+In this approach, the K-band-derived stellar masses of the four most massive member galaxies within SSA22-LAB1 are summed and then converted into a halo mass using the known stellar-to-halo mass relation \citep{Durkalec15}. \citet{Uchimoto12} conducted a deep near-infrared (NIR) survey and confirmed that 15 out of 20 LABs host one or more $K$-band–selected galaxies using photometric and spectroscopic redshifts.
 The stellar masses for these galaxies were derived through SED fitting using multi-band photometry ($u^*\,B\,V\,R\,i^\prime\,z^\prime\,J\,H\,K$).
 These 15 LABs provide a dataset for the comparison, spanning a wide range in \lya\ luminosities ($L_{{\rm Ly}\alpha}>0.7\times10^{43}$ \unitcgslum) and spatial extent ($> 17$\,\sqarcsec).